 - KYC procedure – Fulfill all the KYC requirements.
-It is relatively easier applying for a Demat account than a Bank account.
+It is relatively easier to apply for a Demat account than a Bank account.
 And, if you get stuck at any particular step.
-Worry not for the brokerage service providers value their customers and will assist you throughout the process.
+Worry not for the brokerage service providers to value their customers and will assist you throughout the process.

 - Process verification – Once you provide the required details.
 The process verification wherein, your application will be approved by the service provider.
 This might take anywhere from 3 days to a week.